Weather Channel bets on immersive reality with simulations of local weather forecasts

 Ryan said that the use of scenery with recognizable elements goes a long way in helping viewers to connect with the conditions heading their way.
 Some viewers have trouble reading maps but know geographic markers and landmarks, Ryan said.

-To pull off the visuals, on-camera talent deliver their forecasts in an enormous green screen studio, shaped and painted in a specific manner to align with the corresponding digital space.
+To pull off the visuals, on-camera presenters deliver their forecasts in an enormous green screen studio, shaped and painted in a specific manner to align with the corresponding digital space.

-“We had to consider everything,” said Chesterfield.
+“We had to consider everything,” Chesterfield said.
 “The shape of the green screen space, the lighting that is used, the shade of the green … [it’s] all designed with the goal of producing the best keying possible,” he said, using an industry shorthand for chroma keying, the process the makes a green screen work.

-A series of marks on the floor guide on-camera meteorologists as they interact with the virtual set.
+Marks on the floor guide on-camera meteorologists as they interact with the virtual set.

-“When it comes to training with the whole system, fortunately I played Mario Brothers and other video games as a kid, and that helped hand-eye coordination,” laughed Abrams.
-“Sometimes you see the floor director waving you up saying ‘you’re going to run into the graphic’ … there are four of five little marks.”
+“When it comes to training with the whole system, fortunately I played Mario Brothers and other video games as a kid, and that helped hand-eye coordination,” Abrams said with a laugh.
+“Sometimes you see the floor director waving you up saying, ‘You’re going to run into the graphic.’ … There are four of five little marks.”

-The product is so realistic that there’s little to clue viewers into the fact that it’s not real.
-But Zimmett says this will never replace being in the field.
-That’s central to The Weather Channel’s mission, she said.
+The product is so realistic that there’s little to clue viewers in to the fact that it’s not real.
+But Zimmett said this will never replace being in the field.
+That’s central to the Weather Channel’s mission, she said.

-“I am a big believer of sending people into the field,” said Zimmett.
-“Not for the theater of it, but to show why we … tell you to leave when evacuations are recommended.
+“I am a big believer of sending people into the field,” Zimmett said.
+“Not for the theater of it but to show why we … tell you to leave when evacuations are recommended.
 To get that boots-on-the-ground experience … is very valuable.”

 Abrams, who was in Lake Charles, La., during Hurricane Delta, told of delivering live reports in front of a building damaged in the wind.
 The building’s owner, who had evacuated, was apparently watching her coverage at the time.

-“I would say within 20 or 30 minutes, he had a good five friends out there with trucks and boards and they put it all back together,” said Abrams.
+“I would say within 20 or 30 minutes, he had a good five friends out there with trucks and boards, and they put it all back together,” Abrams said.
 “That’s just something you can’t get unless you were in the field.
-I think being there physically with them before during and after makes a huge difference for our viewers.”
+I think being there physically with them before, during and after makes a huge difference for our viewers.”